REGISTER FOR YOUR 2025 WCMN SHRM MEMBERSHIP NOW!

 West Central MN SHRM Board Legislative Director

-In the newest board role, Amy Wischmann graciously delivers legislative updates to our chapter.
+Amy Wischmann, WMCN SHRM Legislative Director, graciously delivers legislative updates to our chapter.

 Amy Wischmann, SHRM-SCP